 Try not to pick a weakness that is integral to being a good Product Manager.
 For example, if I share that I’m terrible at multitasking, that’s going to paint a pretty bad picture — or at least a really deep hole to climb from.
 A better way would be to concede that I sometimes get laser-focused on a specific task or project, especially when it’s critical to deliver.

-Have a story prepared about working long hours one specific deliverable at the expense of maybe another priority.
+Have a story prepared about working long hours for one specific deliverable at the expense of maybe another priority.
 Most importantly, have a story about how you address this shortcoming on a daily basis.
-This might be with the latest time-management philosophy, a fancy new tool (jira/asana) or something tangible that demonstrates you are aware of how to rectify this aspect of your personality and have taken steps to improve.
+This might be with the latest time-management philosophy, a fancy new tool (Jira/Asana) or something tangible that demonstrates you are aware of how to rectify this aspect of your personality and have taken steps to improve

-The important part of moving forward from this quagmire is to end on a positive note, that will move the conversation forward into an area of strength.
-If you continue with the above scenario, you might end with your favorite blogs or authors that you follow and some principles you incorporate into your planning exercises with your team.
+When it comes to moving forward and progressing through the interview, you want to end on a positive note that moves the conversation into an area of strength.
+For example, highlighting your favourite blogs or authors that you follow and some principles you incorporate into your everyday work.